-Pedestrian Accidents / Older Adults
+Pedestrian Accidents and Older Adults

 Florida is the deadliest state in the nation for pedestrian accidents.
 The reasons are many, but include poorly-designed communities, lack of public-transportation options and an aging population.
 Nationwide, the number of serious and fatal pedestrian accidents involving older adults is expected to continue to climb with the aging of the Baby Boomers.